usnistgov/800-63-4/_sp800-63/definitions.ja.md

 Applicant
 <!-- : A subject undergoing the processes of enrollment and identity proofing. -->

-: Enrollment および Identity Proofing のプロセスを受けている主体.
+: Enrollment および Identity Proofing のプロセスを受けている Subject.

 Approved Cryptography [](#approved){:name="approved"}
 <!-- : Federal Information Processing Standard (FIPS)-approved or NIST recommended.
 An algorithm or technique that is either 1) specified in a FIPS or NIST Recommendation, or 2) adopted in a FIPS or NIST Recommendation. -->